Our Work

 Geneva Office

-• represent the Secretary-General of the OACPS at meetings organised by the Geneva–based United Nations Organisations, WTO and other Institutions;
+- represent the Secretary-General of the OACPS at meetings organized by the Geneva–based United Nations organizations, WTO, and other Institutions;

-• provide technical assistance to Members of the OACPS with regard to issues dealt with in Geneva, particularly those relating to Doha negotiations under WTO
+- Provide technical assistance to Members of the OACPS about issues dealt with in Geneva, particularly those relating to Doha negotiations under the WTO

 ACP Information Centre for South-South and Triangular Cooperation